Published by the Ministry of Health and Welfare of South Korea · Industrial Research Institute on April 24, 2026

 Deeper meaning

-Dermatology far surpassed the others, with 1.313 million patients (62.9%) seeking treatment in this field – this means that more than 6 out of every 10 foreign patients who travel to South Korea do so for cosmetic dermatological procedures.
-Plastic surgery came in second, with 233,000 patients (11.2%), followed by general internal medicine, which ranked third with 192,000 patients (9.2%).
+Dermatology ranked first with 1.313 million patients (62.9%), which means that more than 6 out of every 10 foreign patients visiting South Korea do so for cosmetic dermatological treatments.
+Plastic surgery came in second with 233,000 patients (11.2%), followed by general internal medicine with 192,000 patients (9.2%).

 The ranking based on growth rates is different: Dental emerged as a dark horse with a growth rate of 79.0%.
 In particular, the number of patients visiting dental clinics increased by a staggering 128.9% year-on-year – this indicates that Dental medical tourism is becoming an emerging growth area.
-This may be related to high-value services such as orthodontics and dental implants, which cater to the purchasing power of the middle class in China and Southeast Asia.
+This trend may be related to high-value services such as orthodontics and dental implants, which cater well to the middle-class consumer power in China and Southeast Asia.

 IV.
-Composition of medical institutions: Clinics play a leading role, while large hospitals adopt a “zero-cost” model.
+Composition of medical institutions: Clinics play a leading role, while large hospitals offer “zero-cost” services.

-87.7% of the patients sought treatment at primary medical institutions (i.e., outpatient clinics), rather than large general hospitals.
+87.7% of patients seek treatment at primary medical institutions (such as outpatient clinics) rather than large general hospitals.
 This directly refutes the concern that “foreign patients will deplete the country’s medical resources.”

-V. Regional distribution: Seoul dominates 87.2%, while Busan and Jeju show significant growth.
+V. Regional distribution: Seoul dominates 87.2%, while Busan and Jeju have seen significant growth.

 The geographical distribution is highly concentrated in Seoul: 1.76 million patients are located in Seoul, accounting for a staggering 87.2% of the total.
 This is directly related to the fact that 62.5% of all certified medical institutions for foreign patients (a total of 2,555) are located in Seoul.